AllanVang/SFILS/mongo/doc.md

 2. Importing mySQL Database through Pymongo Python terminal.
 Use the code in "Assignment2Scripts.py" file to transfer the database over.

+Under "apps" folder is the interface to interact with the database.
+Flask installation required.

 Citation: